Noam-dv/wormhole-shader/README.md

 A physically accurate rendering of an Ellis wormhole based on real geometry no shortcuts or raymarching cheats This shader simulates geodesic motion through a wormhole using actual differential geometry dynamically warping light paths and offering a realistic visual transition between two seperate areas

+Based on another shader i saw on shadertoy some logic was kept but most rewritten

 <table>
   <tr>
     <td><img src="Screenshot 2025-07-22 004021.png" width="400"/></td>